Register your office to receive a $50 credit towards your first case.

 Clear communication between a dental lab and your practice is non-negotiable.
 You need a partner you can rely on, whether you’re discussing a complex implant case or have a quick question about a digital scan.
 A great lab earns its reputation through trust, not just ads.
 Before committing, test their responsiveness.
 Are they easy to get on the phone?
 Do they have knowledgeable technicians available to discuss cases?
 The ability to submit digital cases seamlessly is also a huge plus, as it streamlines the workflow and minimizes potential errors.
 Look for a team that is invested in your success and works with you to solve challenges.

-Review Warranty and Remake Policies
+Always Check the Warranty and Remake Policy

 Even with the most skilled technicians and best technology, remakes can occasionally happen.
 What truly matters is how a lab handles these situations.
 A quality lab will have a clear, fair, and easy-to-understand warranty and remake policy.
 This demonstrates that they stand behind the quality of their work and are committed to your satisfaction.
 Ask about their quality assurance program and what steps they take to minimize errors.
 A lab with a solid policy isn’t just protecting you from unexpected costs; it’s showing you that they are a true partner in patient care.